Denver, the Last Dinosaur: Merchandise and home media releases

-Season 2 (1988)
+The series is now owned by MarVista Entertainment.

 2018 reboot

 In October 2015, Zagtoon confirmed it was in the pre-production phase on a CG-animated reboot of the series.
 Produced with Method Animation, the new show premiered on M6 in France on August 27, 2018.
 Distributor PGS Entertainment sold the series to over 30 markets worldwide.
 In North America, Yoopa began airing it in Canada starting June 2, 2019, with TiVi5 Monde in the United States following in April 2020.
 In Belgium, the series debuted on La Trois on September 4, 2019.

 An English dubbed version began airing in New Zealand on TVNZ in March 2019.
 In South Africa, it debuted on eToonz on January 15, 2020.
 In the United States, it premiered on Primo TV on December 7, 2020.